 3. Our guarantee on price

 We guarantee that the price of your holiday will not be subject to any surcharges once a contract exists between us.
 This means that you are fully protected, no matter what happens to the price of fuel or variations in the exchange rate for currency.
-Once a contract exists between us, then the cost of your holiday cannot be increased.
 Holiday prices can be influenced by taxes such as air passenger duty, aircraft insurance, security, fuel and other associated costs.
 Our prices are affected by these, as well as exchange rates, suppliers’ costs and economic trends.
-The prices shown are based on current charges and costs but they may go up or down; we reserve the right to alter the price of any holiday in our brochures or introduce supplements, and will notify you of the current price prior to any booking - please call us or visit our website for the most up-to-date prices.
-The price of your holiday as shown on your confirmation invoice will not be increased unless you amend your booking.
+The prices shown are based on current charges and costs but they may go up or down; we reserve the right to alter the price of any holiday in our brochures, introduce supplements or correct pricing errors, and will notify you of the current price prior to any booking - please call us or visit our website for the most up-to-date prices.
+The price of your holiday as shown on your confirmation invoice will not be increased unless you amend your booking, or in the very unlikely event that, due to an error, your booking has been confirmed at an incorrect price, in which case we reserve the right to charge the correct price or cancel the booking with a full refund.
 Titan have a price promise guarantee which applies to tour prices only (excluding any selected loyalty rewards we might offer to past travellers from time to time) and does not include airline upgrades, holiday additions, extended stays, regional connecting flights and selected special offer products.

 4. Paying for your holiday